MdNihalShareef/ResumeBuilder-Django/README.md

 # ResumeBuilder-Django
-## Minimum specs required to run the application
+## Minimum specifications required to run the application
 Python to be installed
 <br>
 Django library to be installed